A Guide to Berberine’s Blood Sugar Benefits

 Berberine For Regulating Gut Microbiota

 Berberine’s traditional use to naturally treat digestive issues makes sense given its superior antimicrobial activity.
-According to studies, it can help balance the gut biome’s ratios of good and bad bacteria.[*] This may prove to be another pathway by which berberine may help counter diabetes, as studies indicate that gut biome support may have anti-diabetic effects.
+According to studies, it can help balance the gut biome’s ratios of good and bad bacteria.[*] This may prove to be another pathway by which berberine may help counter blood sugar imbalances, as studies indicate that gut biome support may have blood sugar balancing effects.

 Berberine Dosage Guidelines

 To enjoy the glucose-reducing benefits of berberine, it’s important to consume the optimal amount of therapeutic compounds.